Indian Agriculture: Reinventing Agriculture disease identification and crop health management: Agentic AI of Agriculture

 a)Early Disease Detection

-In agentic AI systems, illnesses are uncovered at an early stage of their development and most of the time even before they come into existence.
-This is by observing the minor differences in leaf color,leaf texture and reflectance patterns.
+In agentic AIs equipment, sicknesses are not only identified at an early stage of their progression but also in the majority of occasions even prioritizing their formation.
+This would be by observing the minor variations in the leaf color,leaf texture and reflectance patterns.

-One case is in tomato crops whereby the leaf curl virus can be identified at an early stage and therefore mass destruction is avoided.
+An example is in tomato crops whereby the leaf curl virus can be spotted early hence mass destruction is not achieved.

 b)Disease Classification

-These disease classifier agents that employ a deep learning model can identify diseases with high accuracy.
-Assume, it can distinguish a bacterial leaf spot and fungus of crops like chili.
+Such disease classifier agents utilizing a deep learning model are able to pick out diseases with great accuracy.
+Suppose, it is able to differentiate a bacterial leaf spot and fungus of crop such as chili.

 c)Predictive Analysis